maxspencer/l1-compiler/README.md

 then `./l1c [options] <target file>` to compile something!
 I plan to add a `--help` flag in the next commit to explain the options.
 Also one of the "options" to output jvm bytecode is actually not optional so I need to fix that.

+For some immediate gratification, just do `./l1c -d tree.dot test.l1` and then check out the tree.dot and bytecode.jvm files that are generated.

 Closing Comments
 ----------------